danidee10/danidee10.github.io/_posts/django/2018-01-07-realtime-django-3.markdown

 ]
 {% endhighlight %}

-Our endpoints are ready and now and any **AUTHENTICATED** user can create/join a chat session and they can also post new messages and retrieve messages from a chat session.
+Our endpoints are ready and any **AUTHENTICATED** user make requests to them

 Let's try it out: